Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Stealing Antivirus Functionality

 The accuracy of three out of four AVs in the thief dataset was around 2\% lower than in the test set.
 This difference may be attributed to the time difference between the binaries in the two subsets.
 The test set contains binaries that were first seen after September 2019 and are more recent.
 Some of the AVs could decide not to "care" about malware as they become older and focus on newer threats.

 It should also be noted that this is not a test of the detection ability of each product.
 There are several design decisions that the product teams may have made that we are not aware of.
 For instance, some AVs may have responded differently had the files been executed instead of scanned.
-However, detecting malware files in the system is a desirable property.
+However, detecting malware files in the system is a desirable property, even when the system is not connected to the internet.